HereBeAndre/who-sings/README.md

 > - No state management library was used.
 > - The state of the app and its components is handled almost solely via the `useState` hook.
->   In one case I've decided to extract the state in a reducer function, relying on the `useReducer` hook to avoid clogging the component with too many states.
 > - Data is shared top-down between components via props, except for the `cardNumber` variable - a. k.a. the index of the current quiz card - which is accessible everywhere within the app via the `useContext` hook.

 > WIP